Kaylaesmith1/activities-backend-api/README.md

 ## Objective

-This is a website designed to be a platform for (summer) activities where users can post events happening in Des Moines, Iowa or the surrounding areas to be able to better connect with neighbors and people sharing similar interests.
+This is a website designed to be a platform for activities where users can post events happening in Des Moines, Iowa or the surrounding areas to be able to better connect with neighbors and people sharing similar interests.

-The Iowa Summer Activities API provides a backend database to create, view, edit and delete information pertaining to the aforementioned events.
-From the database, users can upload information about an activity (picture, title, description / event info).
-Other users can then like or review and rate this activity; all users can post comments on an event.
+The Iowa Summer Activities API provides a backend database to create, view, edit and delete information pertaining to the summer events happening in Des Moines or around the state.
+From the database, the admin superuser can upload information about an activity (picture, title, description / event info), which users on the frontend can interact with.
+Registered, logged-in frontend users can then like or review and rate this activity; all users can post comments on an event.
+Furthermore, the backend superuser has access and control over all seven React components created for this project.

-This API includes a search capacity to improve the user experience.
-Users can search, and therefore filter, by user or by keyword that appears somewhere in the event description or title.

 ## Links to Deployed Project